infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Victim cannot be called to the police station.
 Should be recorded at any other place or residence, preferably by women officers
 - IO must submit report to the cwc and special court within 24 hours for all POCSO cases
 - Only SI or above can handle POCSO cases

-### INFORMATION THAT THE CHILD NEEDS ACCESS TO
+	### Information to provide to the child
 	- Private and public emergency centres
 	- Procedural steps of prosecution
 	- Victim compensation benefits
 	- Status of investigation as long as it doesn't interfere with the investigation.
 	- Arrest of the offender
 	- Filing of charges against offender
 	- Schedule of court proceedings the child needs to attend
 	- Bail, release, detention status
 	- Verdict after trial
 	- Sentence imposed

-## CONCERNED PENALTIES:
+	### CONCERNED PENALTIES:
-- For non registration of CCIs- up to 1 year imprisonment or minimum 1 lakh fine or both
+	- For non registration of CCIs- up to 1 year imprisonment or minimum 1 lakh fine or both to the registered caregiver
 	- Punishment for cruelty to a child- up to 3 year imprisonment or minimum 1 lakh fine or both (if proved that the circumstances are beyond the control of biological parents to take care of them, then the penal position doesnt apply)
 	- CCI caregiver convicted - 5 years rigorous imprisonment and fine upto 5 L or both
 	- Corporal punishment: 10,000 fine for first offence, subsequent offences will land in imprisonment for 3 months or fine or both
 	- Adoption: Adoption without regulations can lead to imprisonment for upto 3 years and a fine of a lakh or both

-## RESPONSE TO MEDIA
-[^9]
+## Response to media about child abuse[^9]
 - Need to ensure, to the best of its ability, that while highlighting child protection issues, the media does not disclose the identity and details such as name, address, photograph of the child, locality and school.
 - All calls from media referred to the project head first
 - Do not release the names of children or any identifying information to the media without prior clearance or clear consent from the guardian and the child